wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_socket_communication/test_syslog_message.md

 - Multiple logs at once: the failed login sshd attempt and a logon success.
 - Multiple logs at once with [PRI headers](https://tools.ietf.org/html/rfc3164#section-4.1.1): the failed login sshd attempt and a logon success.
+- Combination of all the messages from above.
+- Messages with a bad formatted PRI header.

 These logs will generate events that will appear in the `archives.log` file with this format:
 ```